micheleantonazzi/intelligent-systems/README.md

 ![MTCM-AB settings parameters](images/MTCMsettings.png)

 The input images were downscaled to 299 × 299 before being processed.
-The parameter δ~c~ represents the variation in size of the context input x~c~. x~c~ corresponds to the size of the cropped image target to which is added δ~c~ in width and height.
+The parameter $\delta_c$ represents the variation in size of the context input ${\bf x}_c$.
+It corresponds to the size of the cropped image target to which is added $\delta_c$ in width and height.
 The MTCM-AB had 27.5 M parameters.

 ## Results

 ### Quantitative results

 The *quantitative results* correspond to the accuracy obtained for the most likely target predicted, given an instruction.
 This metrics is also called *top-1 accuracy*.
-The authors report the performance variation with varying sizes of x~c~ by setting δ~c~ with a 0 to 150-pixel wise extension, to find the best value of δ~c~.
-These results are reported in the following figure.
+The authors report the performance variation with varying sizes of ${\bf x}_c$ by setting $\delta_c$ with a 0 to 150-pixel wise extension, to find the best value of.  $\delta_c$These results are reported in the following figure.

 ![MTCM-AB accuracy with respect to δ~c~](images/MTCMresultssize.png)

-From δ~c~ analysis, the authors found its best value for the two datasets, which is, respectively, 50 and 75 pixels for the PFN-PIC and WRS-PV datasets.
-In addition, this analysis shows that the PFN-PIC dataset is highly cluttered with relatively small objects, because setting δ~c~ = [125, 150] causes lower accuracy than the configuration with δ~c~ = 0.
+From $\delta_c$ analysis, the authors found its best value for the two datasets, which is, respectively, 50 and 75 pixels for the PFN-PIC and WRS-PV datasets.
+In addition, this analysis shows that the PFN-PIC dataset is highly cluttered with relatively small objects, because setting $\delta_c = [125, 150]$ causes lower accuracy than the configuration with $\delta_c = 0$.
 The MTCM-AB method proposed in this work is compared with respect to other state-of-the-art models and human performance, which is considered as an upper bound.
 These confront models are the MTCM [1] and its baseline method explained in [7] by Hatori et al. The results, in terms of top-1 accuracy, are reported in the following figure.

 ![Top-1 Accuracy on PFN-PIC and WRS-PV datasets](images/MTCMqualres.png)